 The Mayor of Hackney Council has delivered a statement of support in the emerging lobby that has been established by ReSpace Projects.
 Potentially, Hackney might be the first council in the UK to adopt a community-minded approach to the reuse of empty buildings in the city.

-In a ‘city makers’ conference that took place last night (Thursday, November 16th), a declaration of support from Mr Philip Glanville, the Mayor of Hackney Council, has been revealed, implying a potential transition in the council’s approach to the use of empty buildings in the city.
-Mr Glanville’s statement was excitingly announced by the hosting CEO of ReSpace Projects, Mr Gee Sinha, who has developed a model and a lobby calling for the regulation of holistic and innovative regeneration using empty buildings and wasted resources.
+In a ‘city makers’ conference that took place last night (Thursday, November 16th), a declaration of support from Mr. Philip Glanville, the Mayor of Hackney Council, has been revealed, implying a potential transition in the council’s approach to the use of empty buildings in the city.
+Mr Glanville’s statement has been excitingly announced by the hosting CEO of ReSpace Projects, Mr Gee Sinha, who have developed a model and a lobby calling for a regulation of holistic and innovative regeneration using empty buildings and wasted resources.
 In 2016-2017 alone, an estimated amount of 20,000 houses stood empty and unloved in London for a period of minimum six months.
-Mr Glanville’s support in this emerging lobby may imply the first step towards a social and environmental conscious regeneration, a format that Hackney Council might be the first in the UK to adapt.
+Mr Glanville’s support in this emerging lobby, may imply a first step towards a social and environmental conscious regeneration, a format that Hackney Council might be the first in the UK to adapt.

 The essentiality of a collaborative and innovative environment in the city has been stressed even further through Mr Glanville’s statement: “Increasing co-operation between Council, communities, business and the voluntary sector will be vital if we are to face the challenges that face us, not just here, but around the city and the world.
 I am proud that Hackney, as an innovative and forward thinking borough, has incubated a sparkling example of such a community-led collaboration.
 From the time I first ventured into the Hive Dalston I have watched the progress of ReSpace Projects with interest and two years later I am pleased that they have completed their project with such outstanding results.
 The Mayor of London’s Environment Strategy has highlighted that this is the way in which we will empower our civic and commercial communities and increase creative collaboration.”